 The Glendale Association of REALTORS® is responsible for enforcing the Code of Ethics pursuant to the Bylaws of the National Association.
 Whether you yourself are a REALTOR®, broker, or are a member of the public, you have the opportunity to address potential disputes that may arise at some point over the course of a sales transaction.

 Please read through the information linked on this page and elsewhere on this website for an understanding of the Ethics and Professional Standards program at GAOR.
-If you have any questions or concerns, please contact Alexandra Simpkins at (818)241-2184.
+If you have any questions or concerns, please contact Linda Conaway at (800)446-3646.

 Information about Professional Standards